cline/cline/README.md

 ## Acknowledgments

-Special thanks to Anthropic for providing the API that powers this extension.
+Special thanks to Anthropic for providing the model that powers this extension.